An exploration of the COVID-19 pandemic using a simulation based on the SIR model

 So far we have investigated four scenarios:

 Base Case.
-In this case, we don’t change our social behavior and continue as before.
+In this case, we do not change our social behavior and continue as before.
 The coronavirus spreads very quickly, leading to very high demand on the health care system.

 Slow social distancing.
 In this case, we try to reduce the speed at which the virus spreads, by slowly introducing social distancing.
 The simulation shows that this hardly has any effect, i.e. the measures taken in Germany to introduce rapid social distancing were right.